 It is fitting that the wings are the symbol of the Tickford Engineering Company as it is a company long associated with the building of high performance cars.
 In England where it originated, it was heavily involved with developing such renowned high performance marques as the Aston Martin.

 In 1991 Ford Australia selected Tickford as a joint-venture partner, resulting in Tickford Vehicle Engineering Pty Ltd (TVE) being established as the high performance car division of Ford in Australia (FTE) and this association continued until 2001 when the whole Tickford Group in UK, Germany, Australia and USA, was acquired by Prodrive, the British motor sport company and, in 2002, its Australian joint venture with Ford, Tickford Vehicle Engineering, was rebranded as Ford Performance Vehicles.

 Then in 2002, the Ford Performance Vehicles company was formed as a joint venture between Ford Australia and Prodrive.
 The FPV brand name was created to replace the FTE name and a restructured range was developed based on the Ford BA Falcon which also seen the return of the GT nameplate to a Falcon-based product!

 Ownership changed again in August 2012 when it was announced that Ford Australia was to purchase the assets of Ford Performance Vehicles and continue the engineering, manufacturing and marketing of the FPV brand in Australia.
-Ford subsequently retired the FPV brand with the FPV brand retired as of 2014 with the final GTF being produced in limited numbers.
+Ford subsequently retired the FPV brand.
+With the FPV brand retired as of 2014, the final GTF were produced in limited numbers.